ksiebel/microservices-ci/Readme.md

 **What is this repository?**
 This is an open source project to build a continuous integration pipeline for building, testing and deploying a microservices application in a continuous integration environment.

+**Objective**
+ - The goal is to have a microservices application with a CI pipeline in a few minutes.

 **Notes**
 This section describes some design principles and decisions.
  - **Docker** it is used to package the application artifacts and its dependencies.